Prime Minister Shelburne, Disliked, Not Trusted, Therefore Doomed

 • Disliked and Distrusted: Shelburne was intelligent, able, wise and had great political knowledge, says Hearnshaw: “But he was detached from both the great parties [Whigs and Tories]…and he had shown himself so independent in his opinions and so incalculable in his actions that he had earned the incurable dislike and distrust of all the managers of the machines.”
 This is part of the reason he turned in his resignation in 1783.
 Hearnshaw also tells us Shelburne had the nickname ‘Malagrida’, after a Portuguese Jesuit conspirator. (lol, Hearnshaw never disappoints!)

 • Fourteenth British Prime Minister.
-His administration was the third shortest of the Eighteenth century (266 days), beaten by his successor, Duke of Devonshire (226 days), and the shortest of all, albeit by his death, the Marquess of Rockingham (96 days).
+His administration was the fourth shortest of the Eighteenth century (266 days), beaten by his successor, Duke of Portland (260 days), then the Duke of Devonshire (226 days), and the shortest of all, albeit by his death, the Marquess of Rockingham (96 days).

 • Anglo-Irishman: Shelburne was born in Dublin, his original name was William Petty and his family was part of the landed, wealthy English-Irish Protestants.